swethaaj/truck-hub-datastructure/README.md

 	application on the local port (9090) which is configured in the application.properties.

--	As Part of the  above step, App loads the data from CSV file to H2 DB through a Batch process.
+-	As Part of the  above step, App loads the data from CSV file  through a Batch process.

 # Details about the APP implementation: